How to Trade Energy Classic Bullish Divergence and Bearish Divergence

 This example uses MACD indicator as a Energies Trading divergence indicator.

-From the above example the energies price made a lower low(LL) but the indicator made a higher low(HL), this shows there is a divergence between the energies price & the indicator.
-This signal warns of a possible energies trend reversal.
+From the above example the price made a lower low(LL) but the technical indicator made a higher low(HL), this displays there is a divergence between the price and the technical indicator.
+This signal warns of a possible trend reversal.

-Classic bullish diverging trading signal warns of a possible change in energies trend from down to up.
-This is because even though the energies price went lower the volume of sellers who pushed the energies price lower was less as illustrated by the MACD technical indicator.
-This indicates underlying weakness of the downward energies trend.
+Classic bullish diverging trading signal warns of a possible change in trend from down to up.
+This is because even though the price went lower the volume of sellers who pushed the price lower was less as illustrated by the MACD technical indicator.
+This demonstrates underlying weakness of the down ward trend.

 Classic bearish divergence setup occurs when price is showing a higher high ( HH ), but the oscillator is lower high (LH).
 The image below shows an example of the setup.